Service to service only¶

 Service to service ingress listener¶

 This is the port used by remote Envoys when they want to talk to the local Envoy.
-For example, http://localhost:9211.
-Incoming requests are routed to the local service on the configured port(s).
+For example, http://servicename:9211.
+Envoy routes incoming requests to the local service on the configured port(s).
 Multiple application ports may be involved depending on application or load balancing needs (for example if the service needs both an HTTP port and a gRPC port).
 The local Envoy performs buffering, circuit breaking, etc. as needed.

 Our default configurations use HTTP/2 for all Envoy to Envoy communication, regardless of whether the application uses HTTP/1.1 or HTTP/2 when egressing out of a local Envoy.
 HTTP/2 provides better performance via long lived connections and explicit reset notifications.